ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 </tr>
 <tr>
 <td>Create Boot Volume</td>
 <td>Select a version of the IBM-provided AIX or IBM i operating system stock image or select a custom AIX or IBM i operating system image that you previously deployed on-premises.
 If you want to bring your own custom image, you must use a supported technology level of the AIX or IBM i operating system image for the Power Systems hardware that you selected in the <strong>Machine Type</strong> field.
-For more information, see <a href="/docs/infrastructure/power-iaas?topic=power-iaas-configuring-custom-image#configuring-custom-image">Configuring a custom image</a>.
+For more information, see <a href="/docs/infrastructure/power-iaas?topic=power-iaas-deploying-custom-image">Deploying a custom image within a Power Systems Virtual Server</a>.

 <p><strong>Important:</strong> When you use an AIX stock image as the boot volume, a console session is required for the initial setting of the root user password.
 Without completing this step, SHH login as 'root' appears as being _disabled_.</p>